Seven years on: T-shirt helps Aussie holiday photos find owner

 Apparently Lydon stumbled across the post when he was Googling his name, years after the discovery, when the lost camera was a distant memory.

-"Well, Facebook did its stuff!" wrote the Diver in a very late update to the post.
+"Well, Facebook did its stuff!" wrote the diver last Friday, in a very late update to the post.

 Lydon and Fitzgerald finally met this week after he was visiting the UK for a friend's wedding.